thombashi/DateTimeRange/README.rst

 Summary
 =========
-`DateTimeRange <https://github.com/thombashi/DateTimeRange>`__ is a Python library to handle a time range. e.g. check whether a time is within the time range, get the intersection of time ranges, truncating a time range, iterate through a time range, and so forth.
+`DateTimeRange <https://github.com/thombashi/DateTimeRange>`__ is a Python library to handle a time range. e.g. check whether a time is within the time range, get the intersection of time ranges, truncate a time range, iterate through a time range, and so forth.

 .. image:: https://badge.fury.io/py/DateTimeRange.svg
     :target: https://badge.fury.io/py/DateTimeRange